 A very common question we are asked often is, what is not too young or when is the best time to start treatments?
 The easiest way to measure is after your child has lost their primary teeth and the permanent teeth are growing in.
 This is when many of the indicators present themselves.
 It may be a lack of jaw space which could lead to overcrowding teeth.
 This often results in an overbite or cross bite, resulting in a malocclusion.

-Age seven is generally a good age to visit an orthodontist.
+Age seven is generally a good age to visit an orthodontist in Shawnee.
 It is typically a good age to spot indicators of what you may anticipate when the rest of the permanent teeth finally start to erupt through the gums.

 It is at this age which children are on the cusp of losing those baby teeth and permanent teeth are taking over.
 Although all baby teeth may not be gone, at this age an orthodontist can often gauge the need for further care.